isralennon/MSAAI521/deliverables/Paper.md

 This reduces class imbalance and focuses on key autonomous driving objects, simplifying the processing for the model.

-### 4.6 Dataset Organization

-After preprocessing, the dataset is organized in YOLO-compatible structure:

-- **Images:** 404 BEV images (1000×1000×3 PNG)
-- **Labels:** 404 YOLO annotation files (one line per object)
-- **Split:** 70% training, 15% validation, 15% test
-- **Total objects:** Thousands of annotated instances across four classes

-The dataset references original preprocessed files (no duplication) with split manifests defining train/val/test partitions.

-Worth mentioning that, while each scene contains about 20 seconds of frames, our YOLO processing will focus on one frame at a time.

 ## 5. Model Selection and Architecture